mantidproject/governance/governance.md

 * The schematic of the Epic Kanban system, bottom right, shows both the process of how Epics can travel from left to right, from Funnel (initial idea) to Done, and a schematic of how the system is visualised via a board.
 * At ISIS, the prioritisation of Epics is part of the remit of the ISIS Mantid Programme Board (MPB).
 The MPB represents areas of concern to ISIS and includes one or more representatives from each of ISIS’s science divisions.

-The main flows of interaction between ISIS and TWG is explaned in the figure caption.
+The main flows of interaction between ISIS and TWG is explained in the figure caption.
 Also, and not shown, the ISIS Mantid team brings observations early to the TWG about large cross facility (enabler) technical needs for early discussions.

 ![isis-requirement-funnel-twg-interactions-2026](static/images/isis-requirement-funnel-twg-interactions-2026.png)

 **Fig A1.
 Top part is the same as the top part of figure 2.
 Bottom part is focussed on ISIS and its interaction with the top part.
 Interactions from TWG to the ISIS PMB includes informing about cross facility (enabler) technical work (such as Qt5->Qt6) and informing about large (business) capability works that other facilities have committed resources to.
 Associated with the ISIS MPB is a Epic Kanban system for which a schematic view of it is shown bottom right, where: Green column headers show the different states an Epic can be in.
 White background text areas provide additional context.
 Grey boxes at the bottom describe how Epics can move between columns.
 FTY stands for Full Time Year, and 0.25 FTY is the equivalent of one person’s work time for three months.
-Periodically the ISIS Mantid team lead inform the TWG about committed work items (Epics) from the Ready and Implementing states of the Epic Kanban system.**
+Periodically the ISIS Mantid team lead informs the TWG about committed work items (Epics) from the Ready and Implementing states of the Epic Kanban system.**

 **ILL local arrangement**